 Summary of The Day: The first attraction of today will be the Crater Lake National Park.
 The lake in the park was formed after the collapse of Mount Mazama - an ancient volcano that erupted approximately 7,700 years ago, the length of lake is 6 miles and width is 4 miles with a depth of 1932 feet.
 If the Mount Mazama closes due to extreme weather, we will visit Lake Shasta Caverns.
 The Lake Shasta Caverns at the northern tip of California are made entirely of limestone and boast every type of cavern rock formation available, including stalactites, stalagmites, and soda straws.
 Guests will have the chance to experience a fantastic and amazing underworld.
 On the way to the Santa Rosa, we will pass by the landmark of North California--Sundial Glass Bridge.
 The deck of bridge is made up of 200 tons of glass and granite and is supported by more than 4,300 feet of cable that could make the guests feel like walking in the air.
 Overnight stay in San Francisco.

 Summary of The Day: Today, we will arrive at San Francisco, one of the most popular cities in America.
-Here, we will travel around several famous attractions, including: Fisherman's Wharf, Golden Gate Bridge, Lombard Street, Palace of Fine Art, San Francisco Bay, and Union Square.
+Here, we will travel around several famous attractions, including: Fisherman's Wharf, Golden Gate Bridge, Lombard Street, Palace of Fine Art, San Francisco Bay, Madame Tussauds(only for departure dates after 3/29/2017) and Union Square.
 We'll end the day at San Francisco's Chinatown.

 Summary of The Day: After the breakfast, we will start our day on speeding along the U.S. Highway 101.
 It is a north–south U.S. highway that runs through the states of California, Oregon, and Washington, on the West Coast of the United States.
 It is also known as El Camino Real (The Royal Road) where its route along the southern and central California coast approximates the old trail which linked the Spanish missions, pueblos, and presidios.
 US Route 101 has become internationally renowned over the years in film, popular culture, and song.
 It is often quoted alongside other legendary road trip routes, such as Route 66, as a recognized symbol of American culture and lifestyle.
 The first destination will be the Sea Lion Caves, where we will have the chance to know the habit of natural sea lions.